geeknik/hackers-challenge/README.md

-# hackers-challenge
+# The Hacker's Challenge
-a stealth hacking game written in Bash
+A stealth hacking game written in Bash